matty99/matty99.github.io/_posts/2015-12-27-css-square.md

 *Student:* Hey!
 That looks pretty good.
 What's that?

-*Teacher:* _vw_ is a unit just like _px_ or _em_, just that _vw_ is relative to 1% of the width of the viewport.
+*Teacher:* _vw_ is a unit just like _px_ or _em_, just that _vw_ is relative to 1% of the width of the view port.
 That also means it won't always work.
 It's always relative to the width of the screen, where as if you use percent it's the width of the containing element.
 That means that, it doesn't matter how small or big the containing element is, the square is always going to be 10% of the size of the screen.

 *Student:* ...